I don’t know how it happens but it does, at least for me.

 I needed to be certain that I wasn’t just wishing something into this document, so I interrupted my neighbor’s train of thought, a second time, to ask for verification.
 Scarcely believing that I had just found something wonderful in this squiggly, blurry mass, I asked her if she could see what I saw; and she did.
 She saw my grandmother’s name, too.

-Here’s the page and view…. what do you see?
+Here’s the page and view…. what do you see? (click to get a larger image)

 I am not certain if magic is the right term.
 I don’t know why these things jump off the page at me and others.
 As person who spends a lot of time working with engineers and discussing physics, I guess I could attribute this to Heisenberg’s Uncertainty Principle.
 Or, I could just be happy that I have found my g-g-grandmother.